lmatter/button/README.md

 ACTION=="remove", ENV{ID_MODEL}=="DL100B_Dream_Cheeky_Generic_Controller"
 ```

 I learned how to do this from [this page](http://blog.opensensors.io/blog/2013/11/25/the-big-red-button/)

 I'm heavily tweaking this file so it may be in any state.
 I'm using Github primarily for backup but if this helps you then great!
+Note that reading the button state seems to lock up after a short while so it's not ready for prime time yet.
+Constructive comments welcome!